wgilpin/recruitment-ascee/docs/characterAPI.md

 ## Route `/api/character/all`

-Returns a list of all users (not alts)
+Returns a list of all users (not alts).
+This is used for the management screens, to promote or demote between roles (eg user -> recruiter)

 ```json
 {